dhoard/isolator-agent/README.md

 # IsolatorAgent

-IsolatorAgent is a Java agent that allows you to run multiple instances of the same agent with different configurations in the same JVM.
+IsolatorAgent is a Java agent that allows you to run multiple instances of the same agent with different configurations in the same JVM - completely isolated

 ## Why?